ThomRogers/demo_reel/Spark_On_Mesos.md

 **Spark Cluster on Mesos (GCE)**

-*Please note: The VAST majority of this material is taken from Paco Nathan's excellent blog post of 09-10-2014.  http://ceteri.blogspot.com/2014/09/spark-atop-mesos-on-google-cloud.html  The original post spun up a v1.0.1 Scala Spark instance and I have modified it to show how to run pySpark as well as SparkR using Spark 1.4.1.
+*Please note: The VAST majority of this material is taken from Paco Nathan's excellent blog post of 09-10-2014.  http://ceteri.blogspot.com/2014/09/spark-atop-mesos-on-google-cloud.html  The original post spun up a v1.0.1 Scala Spark instance.
+I have modified the procedure to show how to run pySpark as well as SparkR using Spark 1.4.1.
 I also added a section to cut back the console messaging.
 Thom Rogers 08-31-2015*

 1.  **Create project in Google Cloud Platform**